MultiTech-FAE/mpower_custom_app_template/examples/BashExampleApp/README.md

 # Bash Example

-Create a bash script for the example that will use the mPower API to get the LoRa device list from installed LoRa network server and write it to a timestamped file.
+Create a bash script for the example that will use the `lora-query` application to get the LoRa device list from installed LoRa network server and write it to a timestamped file.

 ## BashExampleApp.sh